joshua-zingale/masters-project/report/report.md

 # Introduction

 Aligning general-purpose generative AI to meet domain specific needs is an active area of research and development in both academia and industry.
+Whereas language models as generative AI tools have been adopted either officially by instructors as instructional aids or unofficially by students using them with or without the consent of their instructors, the question remains as to the effectiveness or hindrance of generative AI in educational settings.

-In this study, we introduce a prototype AI Tutor to three UC Riverside computer science sections across two courses.
+In this study, we introduce a prototype AI Tutor to three UC Riverside computer-science sections across two courses.
 The AI Tutor was made available to all students in the sections, with students' usage data being collected.
+Moreover, works like @liu2024teaching, though comprehensive in their offering of language-model-driven tools designed specifically for Harvard University, are not representative of what may be feasible at the typical institution with limited staff support but seeking to develop an institutionally specific AI Tutor.
+We therefore report also on our student-driven development, our deployment, the financial support from our university, and our experience with our university's Information Technology Systems (ITS) and Internal Review Board (IRB).

+From this work, we seek to equip researchers with data from our institution on how students adopted the AI Tutor and with guidance for making a similar deployment at their own institutions.

 After a discussion of related works, we describe the AI Tutor's design and functionality.
 Next, we describe the development process for the AI Tutor and its means of deployment.
-To aid researchers in getting similar studies approved by their Internal Review Boards (IRBs), we also document some of the contention points from our experience.
+To aid researchers in getting similar studies approved by their Internal Review Boards (IRBs), we also document some contention points from our experience.
 After we report on some aggregate data from our students' usage, we finally identify future directions of research.

+This work marks the first published deployment of a generative AI assistant for student use at UC Riverside.
+Extra-institutionally, we make the following contributions:
+- a technical outline of language-model integration for educational use,
+- a development outline for replication by other institutions,
+- experience approving and funding a deployment
+- data on student interactions with the AI tutor from a major US, R1 institution,
+-

 # Related Works